 - Entries should be submitted electronically in pdf format.
 Entries are to be submitted in the following format with no more than thirteen (13) letter size (8½ x 11 inches or S-I equivalent) pages, typed (font 12 characters per inch or equivalent), 1-inch margins, to include: The Application Form is (3) pages; A maximum of ten (10) double-spaced, typewritten sheets to address the items on page three of the Application Form.
 (Charts, schematics, graphics are included in the 10-page limit.
 All pages should be numbered.

-- The entrant (1) must be a member (any grade) of ASHRAE or of an Associate Society, (2) must have a significant role in the project, and (3) must be willing to supply any additional information if requested by the judging panel.
+- The entrant (1) must be a member (any grade) of ASHRAE, (2) must have a significant role in the project, and (3) must be willing to supply any additional information if requested by the judging panel.

 - The entrant, property owner and engineer of record must sign the entry Application Form where indicated.